 Do you suffer from Dental Phobia?
 Have you found ways to overcome it?
 I’d love to hear your feedback.

-(Michael Sinkin is a dentist in New York City.
-He loves being a dentist and is known throughout the city for taking wonderful care of his patients and for his wicked sense of humor.
-To contact Dr. Sinkin, link here.)
+Michael Sinkin practices cosmetic, implant, and restorative dentistry in New York City.
+He is known for the wonderful care he provides to his patients and for his wicked sense of humor.
+To contact Dr. Sinkin, click here.